-Click below to view a PDF for the rate schedule for Lowell Light & Power.
-This will include residential, commercial, and industrial rates, as well as a description of any charges you may see on your monthly billing statement.
+Click below to view all of the rate schedules for Lowell Light & Power.
+This includes residential, commercial, and industrial rates, as well as a description of any charges you may see on your monthly billing statement.

 Shut Off Policy